Of the 10 characteristics of debt-free people, we’ve always had several of the criteria sewn up.

 We’re relocating to an area more conducive to electric car leasees like ourselves so that we can keep using our smart cars.
 For longer trips, we’ll keep driving the used Volvo that has more than 100k miles.
 As much as we can, we’ll also continue to repair our own Volvo.
 And we can hope for a reduction in auto insurance premiums when we Challenge Everything. 🙂

 With weekly free concerts in a local park and numerous places to hike nearby, we get to enjoy the great outdoors at reasonable temperatures most of the year for the low, low price of $0.
-But if you’re like us and you side hustle, maybe you enjoy a movie on Netflix or Hulu after finishing your blog posts or client meetings.
+But if you’re like us and your side hustle, maybe you enjoy a movie on Netflix or Hulu after finishing your blog posts or client meetings.

 Optimizations to Reduce Entertainment Expenses

-We haven’t had cable in five years, because we have Netflix and Hulu.
+We haven’t had cable in years, because we have Netflix and Hulu.
 We started to participate in more community events rather than paying for concerts or movies.
 I’ve also started side hustling again (doubles as entertaining and income producing).

 This graph should probably be red and have negative numbers.